Information for Law Enforcement and Legal Entities

 Evidence collected by ME-C personnel may include exemplars, projectiles, decedent clothing, ligatures, items of interest for DNA, and sexual assault kits.
 Evidence from cases considered as homicide or treated as homicide (officer involved shooting, undetermined, law enforcement-related, in-custody) are kept until retrieved by or authorized for disposal by the investigating law enforcement agency.
 Depending on the type of evidence and final mode of case, the retention policy varies.
 To find out more or to pick up evidence, Law Enforcement Agencies or Crime Laboratory representatives can make an appointment with the Evidence Control section by contacting 323.343.0501.

-It is the Medical Examiner-Coroner’s responsibility to notify the decedent’s next of kin of the death of their loved one.
-If you prefer to notify the next of kin as part of your investigation, in lieu of the Coroner making the notification, this must be coordinated with Medical Examiner-Coroner personnel.
-Efforts at notification should begin immediately.
+It is the County of Los Angeles Department of Medical Examiner's (DME) responsibility to notify the decedent’s legal next of kin of the death of their loved one.
+If an investigating law enforcement agency prefers to notify the next of kin as part of its investigation, in lieu of the DME making the notification, this must be coordinated with DME personnel.
+Notification efforts should begin immediately.

 A custodial death is any death that occurs while a decedent is in the custody or control of a law enforcement employee, or when a decedent is under order of confinement in the Los Angeles County Jail System or in any other city, county, state or federal confinement facility.